Creating a Requirement

 • Publish and capture bids using supplier selection questionnaire.

-• Evaluate suppliers' responses and (dis)qualify where appropriate.
+• Evaluate supplier's responses and (dis)qualify after moderation where appropriate.

 • Need to provide: Closing Date& Time for Tender questionnaire responses.